-- 1) for lithium ion cells, the Watt-hour rating (see the Glossary of Terms in Attachment 2) is not more than 20 Wh; - 2) for lithium ion batteries, the Watt-hour rating is not more than 100 Wh; - the Watt-hour rating must be marked on the outside of the battery case except for those batteries manufactured before 1 January 2009; - 3) each cell or battery is of the type proven to meet the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3; - Note 1.- Batteries are subject to these tests irrespective of whether the cells of which they are composed have been so tested. - Note 2.- Batteries and cells manufactured before 1 January 2014 conforming to a design type tested according to the requirements of the fifth revised edition of the UN Manual of Tests and Criteria, Part III, subsection 38.3 may continue to be transported. - 4) cells and batteries must be manufactured under a quality management programme as described in 2;9.3.1 e).
+- 1) for lithium ion cells, the Watt-hour rating (see the Glossary of Terms in Attachment 2) is not more than 20 Wh; - 2) for lithium ion batteries, the Watt-hour rating is not more than 100 Wh; - the Watt-hour rating must be marked on the outside of the battery case except for those batteries manufactured before 1 January 2009; - each cell or battery is of the type proven to meet the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3;

+- Note 2.- Batteries and cells manufactured before 1 January 2014 conforming to a design type tested according to the requirements of the fifth revised edition of the UN Manual of Tests and Criteria, Part III, subsection 38.3 may continue to be transported. - -4) cells and batteries must be manufactured under a quality management programme as described in 2;9.3.1 e).